MajorTomAW/EnhancedOnlineSessions/README.md

     Identity
   </summary>
   <br>
-    - Players can be kicked or banned out of the lobby.
+    - Players can be kicked or banned out of the lobby. <br>
     - Change the native player name on runtime.
 </details>
 <details>